Marilyn J. Perkins Claassen

 The successful applicant will demonstrate many of the same qualities that Marilyn demonstrated such as: commitment to improving the stock plan profession, public service, integrity, enthusiasm, energetic approach, and passion for the importance of obtaining the CEP designation.
 The selection committee includes at least one professional who knew Marilyn, as well as a representative from Santa Clara University.
 The selection committee and process is to be managed by the CEPI Advisory Board.

-To be considered for a scholarship, the applicant form and requested documentation must be complete and delivered or post marked on or before the deadline.
+To be considered for a scholarship, the online application must be submitted before the deadline and include the following:

-- 250-400 word summary statement of your long-term professional goals relevant to the equity compensation field and why obtaining a CEP designation is important to you.
+- 250-400 word summary statement of your long-term professional goals relevant to the equity compensation field and why obtaining the CEP designation is important to you

-- If applying for both scholarships: a brief summary (maximum 200 words) of your accounting background.
-Include education, work experience, and any other relevant information.
+- If applying for both scholarships: a brief summary (maximum 200 words) of your accounting background including education, work experience, and any other relevant information

-A completed application package should be delivered by August 15th or the following Monday, if the 15th falls on a weekend.
-All application documents must be in English.
+A completed application should be submitted online by August 15th or the following Monday, if the 15th falls on a weekend.
+All application information must be provided in English.
 The Marilyn J. Perkins Claassen Memorial Scholarship will be awarded each summer, beginning in 2007, with the recipient to be notified by September 1 in order to begin preparing for the November exam.